 Peel and cut the potatoes in half while they are still quite warm.

-Gently spread the potatoes out on a baking sheet, sprinkle with sea salt and cool for 30 minutes.
-Once the potatoes are cool, pile in a mound.
+Gently spread the potatoes out on a baking sheet, sprinkle with sea salt, and cool for 30 minutes.
+Once the potatoes are cool, pile them in a mound.

 Pour eggs over the potatoes and sprinkle with 1 cup of flour.

 Using your hands slowly incorporate all of the ingredients.

 Once all the ingredients are incorporated, gently knead the dough until smooth.
 DO NOT OVER KNEAD THE DOUGH.

 Using your hands, roll each quarter into a rope, about ½ inch thick.
 Use flour as needed.

 Using a sharp knife, cut into gnocchi, they should be about ½ inch apart.